-DSLR vs. mirrorless cameras: It's one of the biggest questions facing photographers looking to upgrade or purchase new equipment.
-DSLRs and mirrorless cameras share one important feature that separates them from all other types of cameras: You can swap out the lens.
-So, if you need to capture more of a scene, you can use a wide-angle lens, or if you need to get closer to the action, you can buy a telephoto lens.
-That's one of the reasons they're an investment, because you're buying into not only a camera but also an ecosystem of lenses.
+DSLR vs. mirrorless: It's one of the biggest questions facing photographers looking to upgrade or purchase a new camera.
+DSLRs and mirrorless cameras share one important feature that makes them more versatile than all other cameras: You can swap out the lens.
+Because of this, DSLR and mirrorless cameras represent more of an investment, as you're not just buying a camera, but also an ecosystem of lenses.

 If, like many, you've been forced to work from home, and need to set up a home office, DSLRs and mirrorless cameras can be put to good use.
 While many of the best webcams have been sold out due to high demand, you can use your camera as a webcam, in many cases, by plugging it into your PC via USB, and then using software such as SparkoCam to allow video chat apps, such as Zoom, to access your camera.

 Canon, Fujifilm, Olympus, Nikon, Sony and Panasonic have all released software that allows you to use select DSLR and mirrorless cameras as a webcam.
 Here's how to use your camera as a webcam.

 DSLR vs. mirrorless: DSLR and mirrorless defined